 CBSE Class 10 Maths Surface Area and Volumes Notes:-Download PDF Here

+A cuboid is a region covered by its six rectangular faces.
 The surface area of a cuboid is equal to the sum of the areas of its six rectangular faces.

 The total surface area of the cuboid (TSA) = Sum of the areas of all its six faces

 Lateral surface area (LSA) is the area of all the sides apart from the top and bottom faces.

 The lateral surface area of the cuboid = Area of face AEHD + Area of face BFGC + Area of face ABFE + Area of face DHGC

 LSA (cuboid) = 2(b × h) + 2(l × h) = 2h(l + b)

 Length of diagonal of a cuboid =√(l2 + b2 + h2)